Here you’ll find the best payroll software out there.

 The simplicity of the UI is noted by many users to be the platform’s biggest benefit.
 It’s easy to learn and most employees pick it up quickly without the need for any external training.

-This can explain why Zenefits has managed to win a G2 Crowd award for Best Core HR Software and an Editor’s Choice Award from PCMAG.com.
+This can explain why Zenefits has managed to win a G2 Crowd award for Best Core HR Software.

 Support is offered only online and during business hours so you may find yourself waiting up to two days for a reply.
 Reviews regarding support have been mixed, with some customers citing a lack of personal attention and product knowledge.

 Zenefits is a simple system, which means a lot of users may never need support.
 Still, it seems the product could benefit from improved customer service.

 A great piece of software for small businesses that are just starting out and need to get payroll running quickly.
 The configuration is simple and requires minimal training and support to get going.
 This is fortunate since the customer service is lacking.
 Ideally, you will want to keep your procedures simple.

 For small businesses looking for a cheap and cheery payroll solution without too many hassles or extras, Zenefits will impress.